RoStrap/Resources/README.md

 ```

 Obviously this assumes you know the [Folder](http://wiki.roblox.com/index.php?title=API:Class/Folder) will exist.
 You can also just call `FindFirstChild` on the `Resources` object directly if you can't assume this.

-Note: `GetLocalFolder` returns `LOCALSTORAGE.Resources.FOLDER_NAME` where `FOLDER_NAME` is the parameter passed.
-As expected, `GetLocalFolder` will always create folders if they do not already exist because it is a local function.

 ## Ideas
 #### Map Changer